top of page

 Scheduled payments for General Obligation Bonds, including mandatory sinking fund redemptions, are clearly detailed within the Official Statement or Bond Agreement.
 To date, all payments have been successfully made in full and on schedule.

-As of December 31, 2024, nearly 10% of the original principal amount of the bonds has been repaid.
+As of December 31, 2025, over 12% of the original principal amount of the bonds has been repaid.

 Furthermore, a debt reserve totaling $2.9 million has been established to ensure financial stability and meet future obligations.